OctGuy/Do-an-cuoi-ky_SE102/README.md

 - Mostly finished map 1-1 (11:00)
 - Relatively completed the movement (up, down) of Piranha Plant (last 8hrs)
 - Remained the shooting (will implement later on)

+16/4/2025
+- Fix position of rising an diving offset of Piranha
+- Invoke Piranha when Mario is in range (need to improve)
+- Still remain bugs in bullet direction,...

+17/4/2025
+- Fix the method to determine when Mario is in range of snipping
+- Fix bugs in bullet animation (need to improve more direction)